Gray's Papaya

-Gray's Papaya is a hot dog restaurant chain, with its flagship restaurant located at 2090 Broadway at 72nd Street.
-In June 2020, it had one location operational during the COVID-19 pandemic.
-Several other locations had closed prior.
-Gray's Papaya is famous for its inexpensive (once sold for 50 cents, now, as of 2021, sell for $2.95), high-quality hot dogs, considered among the best in New York City.
+Gray's Papaya is a hot dog restaurant located at 2090 Broadway at 72nd Street in New York City.
+It had other locations, all of which had closed by June 2020.
+Gray's Papaya is famous for its inexpensive high-quality hot dogs, considered among the best in New York City.
+They once sold for 50 cents each and, as of 2024, sell for $3.25.

 The "papaya" in the name refers to the papaya fruit drink sold at the establishment.
-They also sell orange, grape, piña colada, coconut champagne (non-alcoholic), and banana daiquiri (non-alcoholic) fruit drinks.
+They also sell orange, grape, piña colada, coconut champagne and banana daiquiri fruit drinks, all of which are non-alcoholic.

 History

-The chain was founded by a former partner of Papaya King, Nicholas Gray, in 1973, with its flagship restaurant located at 2090 Broadway at 72nd Street.
+The chain was founded by a former partner of Papaya King, Nicholas Gray, in 1973, with its flagship, and as of 2023, only restaurant located at 2090 Broadway at 72nd Street.

 In the June 1, 2006, issue of Time Out New York, Gray's Papaya's hot dog was ranked first over its competitors Papaya King and Papaya Dog.
 On March 3, 2008, The New York Times reported that Gray's Papaya had endorsed Democratic candidate Barack Obama in his campaign for the 2008 U.S. Presidential Election.

 The former Hell’s Kitchen location of Gray's Papaya (at Eighth Avenue and 37th Street) closed in 2011 and the Greenwich Village branch (on Sixth Avenue at 8th Street) in 2014 due to rent increases.
 For several years after, the flagship location at 72nd street was the only location left.

 In 2016, Gray's Papaya signed a 20-year lease for a new midtown location on Eighth Avenue, between West 39th and West 40th streets.
 The location opened in spring 2017 but subsequently closed in 2020 due to the economic effects of the COVID-19 pandemic in New York City.
 After likewise shuttering their flagship location for the "first time in 47 years" on March 30, Gray's Papaya reopened the location in May 2020, with a new version of its "recession special" that featured two franks and a tropical drink for $6.95 including tax, with frontline healthcare workers eating the special for free.
 Thrillist listed it as one of the best hot dog locations in New York.

+Gray died in May 2023 at 86 due to complications from Alzheimer's.
+Gray's family reportedly has friendly relations with the flagship store's landlord, and plans to keep the restaurant open.

+2025 saw their Los Angeles hot dog restaurant, Pink's, put up a wager for the World Series.

 Menu

-Gray's Papaya is famous for its inexpensive (once sold for 50 cents, now, as of 2021, sell for $2.95), high-quality hot dogs.
+Gray's Papaya is famous for its inexpensive (once sold for 50 cents, as of 2025, sells for $3.25), high-quality hot dogs.
 The "papaya" in the name refers to the papaya fruit drink sold at the establishment.
 They also sell orange, grape, piña colada, coconut champagne (non-alcoholic), and banana daiquiri (non-alcoholic) fruit drinks.
+They also sell a variety of sodas.

 The franchise has natural skinned franks.
 Gray's Papaya hot dogs are considered among the best in New York City.

-Gray's Payaya's hot dogs and drinks are now available shipping nationwide.